agsb/f2u/README.md

 # Notes

   1. Primitives (Leaf) routine does not do any call.
 Compound (Twig) routines do.
+  2. No bounds check, none.
+  3. COMPARE compare bytes and return FALSE or TRUE, only;
+  4. MOVE move bytes, "from to" upwards, only;
+  5. word names lenght can be 1 to 15, padded with space (0x20);

+# Notation

-2. To translate forth names to assembler names,
+1. To translate forth names to assembler names,

 I use as prefix or sufix